-The project will include the construction of a brand-new café and entrance to welcome visitors and where they can relax with a tea, coffee, snack or a meal.
-The new exhibitions will inform and entertain all visitors while they learn all about the roundhouse and its history.
+The "Moving Forward" project will include the construction of a new cafe, shop and entrance to welcome visitors where they can relax with a drink, snack or meal.
+This new space will also be available for corporate events and use by local groups.

 This month, the cafe is really coming along and half of the Roundhouse has been repainted!